jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 # Wasm Extensions

-We will be using [GetEnvoy CLI](https://getenvoy.io) to initialize, build and test an Envoy Wasm module.
-Finally, we will show a way to configure the Wasm module using the EnvoyFilter resource and deploy it to Envoy sidecars in a Kubernetes cluster.
+We will be using [TinyGo](https://tinygo.org), [proxy-wasm-go-sdk](https://github.com/tetratelabs/proxy-wasm-go-sdk) and [GetEnvoy CLI](https://getenvoy.io) to build and test an Envoy Wasm extension.
+Then we'll show a way to configure the Wasm module using the EnvoyFilter resource and deploy it to Envoy sidecars in a Kubernetes cluster.

 For our first example, we’ll start with something trivial and write a simple Wasm module using TinyGo that adds a custom header to response headers.